 Insomnia

-In case you are having trouble to get to sleep then you are not alone, and this can be costing you much more than just a few restless night as well as sleepy day.
-Recent research has shown that people who have insomnia are more likely to experience various health issues like anxiety, diabetes, depression as well as congestive heart failure.
+If you’re having trouble sleeping, know that you’re not alone, and it may be costing you more than a few restless nights as well as sleepless days.
+Recent research has shown that people who have insomnia are also more likely to experience various health problems such as anxiety, diabetes, depression as well as heart failure.

 You need to do each Yoga Poses for Insomnia in a particular sequence for two to five minutes while holding each position being gentle towards your body without any strain or pain.
 If you aren’t able to manage the full sequence, then you can pick the favourites and build them as part of your routine as you go along, even in bed, in case that works for you.

-Other studies have also established the link of this ancient form of exercise to the sleep efficiency improvements for post-menopausal women as well as cancer survivors along with those people who are suffering from osteoarthritis.
+Other studies have also established the connection of this ancient form of exercise to improving sleep efficiency in post-menopausal women, cancer survivors, as well as those suffering from osteoarthritis.

-Using yoga to lose weight as well as learning the proper breathing pattern can be quite helpful for people who are suffering from weight-induced sleep apnea which is a condition where an individual experience abnormal pauses during the breathing while sleeping.
+Along with using yoga to lose weight , learning proper breathing patterns can be quite helpful for those who suffer from weight-induced sleep apnea, which is a condition where a person stops breathing while sleeping.
+Experiences unusual interruptions.

-Yoga helps in improving the body alignment as well its flexibility.
-These two things contribute to physical pains and aches which may rob you of your very precious rest time.
-After having a busy day, it can quite hard for a person to clear his mind and wind down.
-Doing the right yogic exercises are the first steps for getting good sleep in the night.
+Yoga helps in improving body alignment as well as flexibility.
+These two things contribute to physical aches and pains that can take away much of your precious rest time.
+After spending a busy day, it can be quite difficult for a person to clear his mind and calm down.
+Doing the right yoga exercises is the first step to getting a good night’s sleep.

-Lack of sleep can also lead to increase the risk for a wide range of health problems which we have mentioned above such as insomnia .
-It is essential to get sound sleep with a calming Yoga Poses for Insomnia routine in order to stretch the body and relax the breathing which leads to quietening of the mind.
+Lack of sleep can also increase the risk of many of the health problems we mentioned above, such as insomnia.
+It is essential to get good sleep with relaxing yoga asanas for insomnia to stretch the body and relax breathing, which calms the mind.

 Lie down on the floor such that you are perpendicular to the wall.
 Now place the legs on the wall and then scoot the hips as towards where the wall and surface meet while walking the legs up the wall as far as you can go comfortably.
 Try this posture, and if your legs are as straight against the wall as they can be, without forcing it, then it is the best posture.
 Place the arms by the sides with the palms facing towards the ceiling.
 Close the eyes and take deep as well as cleansing breaths.